Skip to main content

 Traditional readiness efforts rely on manual tracking, convoluted spreadsheets, and long email chains — a process that’s slow, error-prone, and difficult to scale.
 Effective readiness programs are supported by automation, not spreadsheets.
 According to Redspin, 38% of organizations are now relying on GRC platforms or specialized CMMC compliance tools to manage evidence, validate controls, and track assessment readiness.

-Secureframe streamlines every phase of CMMC readiness by combining guided implementation, intelligent evidence validation, and real-time monitoring in one unified platform.
+Secureframe Defense streamlines every phase of CMMC readiness by combining guided implementation, automated gap analysis and evidence collection, and real-time monitoring in one end-to-end solution.

-- Live SPRS scoring provides immediate visibility into your CMMC Level 2 readiness.
+• Live SPRS scoring updates automatically as you implement controls and close POA&M items, giving you real-time visibility into your CMMC Level 2 readiness.

-- Continuous control monitoring keeps you compliant long after certification by automatically identifying new risks or drift.
+• Continuous control monitoring keeps you compliant long after certification by automatically flagging drift and new risks.

-By transforming CMMC readiness from a manual project into an automated, ongoing process, Secureframe helps defense contractors move faster, streamline CMMC certification, and focus their efforts where it matters most.
+By transforming CMMC readiness from a manual project into an automated, ongoing process, Secureframe Defense helps defense contractors move faster, streamline the CMMC certification process, and focus their efforts where it matters most.

 Streamline CMMC compliance